chengyu66/Fanlinc/doc/sprint1/sprint1.md

   * ~~check if updated information is valid (Est. Pt. : 2 , Assigned to:XinZheng Xu)~~
   * ~~check if the user has the right to edit the post (Est. Pt. : 2 , Assigned to: XinZheng Xu)~~
   * (Move to sprint 2)
+* (TEAMO-42) As a user, I can create an new account via webpage (Est. Pt. : 20 , Assigned to: Jiasong Liang)

+* (TEAMO-44) As a developer I can check if the username/email already exists when signing up.
+(Est. Pt. : 20 , Assigned to: ChengYu Xin)